-The point is: You will make better choices when you stop to: a) Rest, b) Consider consequences, and c) Act for the greatest good.
+The point is: You will make better choices when you: a) Rest, b) Consider consequences, and c) Act for the greatest good.

-In contrast, you will make terrible choices when you are rushed, frightened, or desperate.
+In contrast, you will make terrible choices when you rush, act frightened, or feel desperate.

 When you stop, you can reflect.
 Then you can review and prioritize your options.